pageldev/libOpenDRIVE/README.md

 # libOpenDRIVE
-libOpenDRIVE is a lightweight C++ library providing OpenDRIVE file parsing and 3D model generation.
+libOpenDRIVE is a lightweight, fast C++ library providing OpenDRIVE file parsing and 3D model generation.

-It's dependency-free, small and includes a web-based viewer.
+It's dependency-free, small and includes a [web-based viewer](http://sebastian-pagel.net).
 It can be easily integrated in other projects and can be compiled to a WebAssembly library.
 A core function is the parsing of OpenDRIVE files and the generation of 3D models.
 The library targets OpenDRIVE version 1.4.

 To build the library simply run:
 ```bash